 Late Policy: Late assignments will not be accepted as we intend to post solutions the next morning.
 You can use your dropped grades to cover for up to two late assignments.
-Also, be
+Also, be mindful that sometimes it's ok to submit partial results if you weren't able to fully finish your assignment.
+Don't miss the deadline because of last minute work.

-Regrade Policy: If, after reviewing the solutions and your answer, you still believe a portion of your homework was graded in error, you may request a regrade, via Gradescope, NOT through email.
+Regrade Policy: If, after reviewing the solutions and your answer, you still believe a portion of your homework was graded in error, you may request a regrade, via Gradescope (not email or piazza).
 One of the staff will consider your request and adjust your grade if appropriate.
 Note that when we regrade a problem, your score may go up or down.
-Regrade requests can be submitted up to one week (7 days) after grades for a given assignment have been posted.
+Regrade requests can be submitted up to one week (7 days) after grades for that assignment have been posted.

 Workload: CS 330 is a substantial amount of work.
-There is a problem set every week as well as two exams to study for.
+There is a problem set every week as well as three exams to study for.
 As you likely already know, assignments requiring substantial creativity can take more time than you expect, so plan to finish a day early.